wting/pelican-svbtle/README.md

 - pages
 - custom menu
-- index page date format is coded via JavaScript and ignores DEFAULT_DATE_FORMAT
+- index page date format is coded via JavaScript and ignores DEFAULT_DATE_FORMAT (current format is: Aug 05, 2012).
 - tag cloud
-- translations

 ## INSTALL

+### FROM SOURCE

+Download the repository and save it somewhere accessible.
+Edit `settings.py` and modify the `THEME` variable to point to the downloaded theme location.

+### FROM OFFICIAL REPO

 Please refer to Pelican theme [install instructions](http://pelican.notmyidea.org/en/latest/pelican-themes.html).